DrewWing/EDrewcatedGuesser/docs/StablePackageVersions.md

 # Stable Package Versions
-This is a list of the packages and their versions in the latest stable release (48.0).
+This is a list of the packages and their versions in the latest stable release (49.0 Beta).
 If you are running into problems with certain packages, these versions are guaranteed to work better.*

 <!-- Copyright (C) 2024, Drew Wingfield